Apoorva-ar/GSOC_2020/tests/loopback_test_write/README.md

 The command `(16 bit)` : where `15th bit` (MSB) is write/read operation (`1`= Write/ `0` = Read); `Bit (14 - 8)` is the burst length; `Bits (7 - 0)` is the slave peripheral address.

 ### AXI based tests
-- Inorder to perform this tests build the system using `top.tcl` script.
+- Inorder to perform this tests build the system using `axiom_test_V1.tcl` script.
 - Flash the `top.bit` file to the ZYNQ PL
 - Command is written at AXI address `0x40000000` on `bits (15 to 0)`.
 - Slave data and command is read back on AXI address `0x40000008` with `bits(31 to 816)` being command received by receiver and `bits(15 to 0)` being data received by receiver.